 It’s just that for a whole bunch of reasons you will no doubt discover, every now and then I appreciate being outdoors to enjoy the simple life and natural beauty.

-The Australian Hiker Podcast is currently Australia’s only regularly published hiking podcast.
+The Australian Hiker Podcast is currently Australia’s most downloaded hiking podcast.

 You can download or subscribe to the Australian Hiker Podcast through the following links: